 When some users fall victim to a phishing attack, which many will, backup layers of security should be ready to step in and fill the gap.
 Implementing multi-factor authentication where feasible adds an additional layer of protection in the event a privileged password is compromised.
 Even if a malicious application like a keystroke logger is installed, the phishermen will still only have half of the required credential information, as solutions like RSA SecureID automatically rotate a unique token code for authentication.

 It is also understood and acknowledged that implementing multi-factor authentication isn’t feasible directly on all systems, and in that case, organizations should be utilizing the last and most effective line of defense, a privileged account management solution.
 A fully featured PAM solution can act as a gateway for the systems, by requiring a multi-factor login in order to fetch the current password.
 PAM solutions can automatically and regularly rotate personal and shared privileged account passwords, allowing companies can stay ahead of hackers.
 Target systems can be further protected by requiring users to connect directly from the PAM solution, using a built-in jump-server (such as the CyberArk’s Privileged Session Manager – PSM).
 A PSM-style solution can record user activity, and at the same time isolate the user’s potentially compromised machine from directly propagating the virus onto the server environment.

-CyberSheath’s engineers are well versed in financial industry regulations and government standards, and can help establish an effective Privileged Account solution appropriate for your organization.
-You can learn more about our approach by viewing our Privileged Access Management service area or clicking the button below to download our detailed Privileged Access Management datasheet.
+CyberSheath’s engineers are well versed in financial industry regulations and government standards and can help establish an effective Privileged Account solution appropriate for your organization.
+You can learn more about our approach by viewing our Privileged Access Management service area.